MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxrealtimescoring.md

 1
-Real-time scoring does not use an R interpreter for scoring hence any functionality requiring R interpreter is not supported.
+Real-time scoring does not use an R/python interpreter for scoring hence any functionality requiring R interpreter is not supported.
 Here are a few unsupported scenarios:

    *